18kjonass/fitnes-key/computer science Brief.md

 - another problem was trying to find the best way to give feed back to the user given the data.

 ## important piece of code
+- the most inmportant pecie of code to me is that this key vaule check. without this code i would not be able to sort my data and display it properly.

 # evaluation
-- i would say that te project i did could have been a lot better i dound have put all the graphs into
+- i would say that the project i did could have a lot of improvents to work on. the device maybe did not need a secound micro bit but intsead need one button to have asecond function to make time. my could is all over the place and could be a lot bettre if i used functions and made better use of the data diplay by instead of have it on python try to display on chartJS witch has more opions and makes it look a lot nicer. for the write up i would say that i could have gave a lot more detail instead of having everthing shorten down for the reader and made the write up easyer to read.